smujmaiku/local-sync-hooks/README.md

 ### useSyncState

-Like `useState` but it will retain state on reload and share between tabs.
+Like `useState` but it will restore state on reload and share between tabs.

 ```js
 const [state, setState, ready] = useSyncState('key', { some: 'state' });